MSc. University of Montpellier, France 2002 (Supervisor: A. Estoup)

 Microsatellite loci of Orthopteran species, which are characterized by giant genomes, are prone to high levels of heterozygosity, high prevalence of null alleles and high similarity between their flanking regions.
 My questions hence ask for an improved understanding of the peculiar molecular evolution of the microsatellite markers in this Order.
 The accuracy of inferences on evolutionary history or population demography from microsatellite data is highly dependent on this knowledge.

 Chelsea L., Chapuis M.P., Blondin L., Chapuis E.* and H. Jourdan-Pineau*.
 2017.
 Exploring the relationship between tychoparthenogenesis and inbreeding depression in the desert locust, Schistocerca gregaria.
-Ecology and Evolution in press. (* equal contributors).
+Ecology and Evolution 00:1-9. doi: (* equal contributors)

 Rombaut A., Guilhot R., Xuereb A., Chapuis M.P., Benoit L., Gibert P. and S. Fellous.
 2017.
 Invasive Drosophila suzukii facilitates Drosophila melanogaster infestation and sour rot outbreaks in the vineyard.
 Royal Society Open Science 4(3): 170117.